‘Bold And The Beautiful’ Recap For Monday, August 27: Zoe Kisses Xander, Bill Warns Katie

 — Bold & The Beautiful (@BandB_CBS) August 27, 2018

 Thorne says that he would love helping out with Will and reminded B&B fans that he lost his only child, Aly.
 Bill insists that he is committed to Will and that his son has no need for Thorne in his life.
 Bill warns Thorne and Katie that they will lose a custody battle.
-Bold and the Beautiful airs weekdays on CBS.

 The line was drawn and in this custody battle there’s NO kidding around!
 Don’t miss what happens this week on #BoldandBeautiful! pic.twitter.com/Q1TiXGGcdF